Skip to content

 • Commands run inside the worker runtime, so ensure the binary or script is present on every worker host

-• Store secrets in environment files or context variables; avoid embedding credentials directly in the command string
+• Store secrets in context variables (for example {{secrets.api_token}}) and avoid embedding credentials directly in the command string